 As with all new Year Resolutions, I am forced to come to the conclusion that they really only last until something better comes along.
 So it is with not drinking any wine in January which lasted two days.
 What has kept going though is a rethink on plastic bags for storing food and better quality storage boxes.
 We had used Ziploc sandwich bags over a number of years but felt it was time to try something different.
 A more environmentally friendly approach was required given that our plastic bag consumption was contributing massively to the global plastics problem.
+So we have started looking at different types of resealable food bags.

 Silicone could well be the answer as a replacement for PVC and other poly-based polymeric containers.
 Stasher is a brand of clear storage bags which are certainly reusable but also washable, airtight and leakproof.
 I’m intrigued if a valve could be fitted to make it vacuum packaging given that such a device might be possible.
 At least the Stasher can be stored frozen. as with most packs it is reasonable to thaw food out by reheating the contents in bag in some hot water.